-PSYC 101 is structured to provide you with an overview of the rapidly changing science of psychology.
+This course is structured to provide you with an overview of the many areas of the rapidly changing science of psychology.
 No prerequisite is required, and no prior knowledge of psychology is assumed.
 This survey course will introduce you to many of the underlying principles and approaches believed to guide human behavior, including biological factors, learning, memory, social cognition, intelligence, emotion, and personality.

-In completing this course you will be able to:
+After completing this course you will be able to

 - define both the science and the practice of psychology

 - identify the various subfields and specialties within psychology